Floydlang/floyd/Notes/Floyd script -- next features.md

 		string: compile-time path of the type declaration -- to make two identical custom_types unique.
 		TYPE type-implementation.
 		In the future, intern this and use a string-id.

+When parsing code we support typenames were we don't know the actual type yet.
+Those typenames can be used to build more complex types out of.

+When executing program, all those typenames needs to be resolved.
+Idea: make special compiler types: unresolved_typeid_t and resolved_typeid_t.